Oraclebeast02/Hard-hat-detection-Model/README.md

 # fastai  Object Detection - HelmetDetection

-This repository is one of my projects during my internship in instadeep, And it is a challenge in Zindi; Link to Competition: [Hard hat detection challenge by Instadeep](https://zindi.africa/hackathons/dsc-academy-hard-hat-detection-challenge/data)
+This repository is one of my projects during my internship in Jindal steel & Power

 It shows how to deploy Object Detection API - fast ai and give specific tutorials.
 It is based on [Object Detection](https://github.com/tensorflow/models/tree/master/research/object_detection).
 A specific example is to detect helmet, it could also explore to any other object detection tasks.